BLS (CPR/AED) for Healthcare Providers

 - Using an AED (Automatic External Defibrillator)

 Schedule: BLS is a 4-hour course and is held at CPR World several times per month.
-Class dates and times are listed on our Schedule & Sign-up page.
+Class dates and times are listed on our Sign-up page.

 BLS renewals: Students who need to renew their BLS certification must take the full BLS course.
-There is no seperate course for BLS renewals.
+There is no separate course for BLS renewals.

-Course Completion Card: Upon completion of the course students receive a BLS for Healthcare Providers course completion card that is valid for 2 years by the American Heart Association.
+Course Completion Card: Upon completion of the course students receive a BLS for Healthcare Providers course completion card that is valid for 2 years from the American Heart Association.